 The first board will be the bottom of your box.
 Cut long strips of cardboard at least 4″ wide and long enough to go around the outside of your board.
 Use masking tape to attach the strips to your board, creating sides.
 Use extra masking tape to cover any cracks or seams so the plaster can’t leak out.

-When I make small items like this, I use my Loew Cornell Clay Tools, but you can also use common items like knives and toothpicks to work your clay.
+When I make small items like this, I use my small wax carving tools, but you can also use common items like knives and toothpicks to work your clay.
 When your models are cast, the mold will capture every fine detail that you put into your model.